BrokenShards/MiForms/readme.md

 appear in your Toolbox after it is built.

 ## Changelog

+### Version 1.0.0
+- MiForms now targets .Net 5 and has updated code style for C#9.

 ### Version 0.2.0
 - Added `FileSaver` control for saving files.